-Security at the Australian Embassy in Brussels: Enhanced security arrangements are in place at the Australian Embassy in Brussels, in line with the high threat of terrorist attack.
+Enhanced security arrangements are in place at the Australian Embassy in Brussels.
 All visitors to the Embassy are subject to security screening.
 Do not bring luggage to the Embassy.

-Women should be particularly careful, especially at night.
-See our
+- Women should be particularly careful, especially at night.
+More information:

 Demonstrations are common in Belgium and are sometimes directed at Embassies, the European Union institutions and NATO.
 Protests can be large and occasionally turn violent.
 Monitor the media and other local information sources about possible demonstrations and avoid affected areas.